Reliable Curation of EHR Dataset via Large Language Models under Environmental Constraints

 \subsection{System integration}

 While Sections~\ref{met:sql-gen} and \ref{met:viz-gen} describe SQL and visualization generation individually, their integration is key to CELEC's usability in real-world research settings.
 The modules are orchestrated in a unified pipeline: SQL queries are generated and executed locally, and results can either be returned directly or forwarded to the visualization module for immediate exploratory analysis.
-Multi-turn refinement mechanisms further ensure that users can iterate naturally, without SQL expertise.

-This integration offers system-level benefits that are not captured by either module alone.
+This integration offers system-level benefits that neither module alone captures.
 First, the streamlined design, which relies on only two LLM calls per query, reduces latency compared to ensemble or verification-heavy approaches.
 Second, the privacy-conscious architecture ensures that at no stage do LLMs access patient-level data; only schema metadata and aggregate specifications are processed.
 Finally, presenting SQL and visualization under a single framework reduces the technical barrier for researchers and clinicians alike, supporting both reproducible research and practical deployment.